Find Nursing Colleges

 Rochester, NY

-With a ranking of #10, St. John Fisher College did quite well on this year’s best schools for nursing students working on their master’s degree.
+St. John Fisher College came in at #10 in this year’s edition of the Best Nursing Master’s Degree Schools in New York ranking.
 Fisher is a small private not-for-profit school located in the large suburb of Rochester.

 While working on their Master's Degree, nursing majors at Fisher accumulate an average of around $38,261 in student debt.